QuantEcon/lecture-source-py/source/rst/amss3.rst

   * much later observations are more influenced by the ergodic mean and are independent of the initial value of the par value of government debt

-Asymptotic mean and rate of convergence
+Asymptotic Mean and Rate of Convergence
 ================================================================================

 We apply results of :cite:`BEGS1` to interpret